RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

 Instance 1 creates a new document and assigns it to an existing key with `JSON.SET`.

-Instance 2 updates the content of an existing document with `JSON.SET`.
+Instance 2 updates the existing content of the same key with `JSON.SET`.

 **Resolution type**